 Federal Communications Commission

-To regulate interstate and international communications by radio, television, wire, satellite and cable in all fifty states, the District of Columbia and U.S. territories.
+To regulate interstate and international communications by radio, television, wire, satellite and cable in all 50 states, D.C. and U.S. territories.

 - Improving access to communications technology for native communities and broadcast service to tribal lands

 - Strengthening systems to handle the rapid influxes of calls and texts during public safety emergencies

 - Increasing accessibility of broadcast information to individuals with disabilities through working with the Access Board, another independent federal agency